Q: How much does shipping cost? What about sales tax?

-A: Black Davies knobs are in stock on Mouser.
+A: Black Davies knobs are in stock at Mouser.
 Blue/red Rogan knobs are usually offered for group-buys on MUFFWIGGLER.

-A: SMALLBEAR is offering hardware kits for the modules, including potentiometers, banana jacks, screws, standoffs, switches and Vactrols.
+A: SMALLBEAR is offering hardware parts for the modules, including potentiometers, banana jacks, screws, standoffs, switches and vactrols.
 Vactrols are not hardware, they are optocouplers, but Smallbear is one of the few stores that stock them.

 Q: What do i need to build a kit besides the parts, pcbs and panels?

-A: You’ll need a soldering iron, solder (regular and a thin one for smd), desoldering pump, flux, side cutters, a set of screwdrivers, colored wire (black, white, red, green, orange, brown, yellow), heat shrink tubes, zip ties, tweezers, 10mm and 11mm wrench, 11/32” and 3/8” nut driver, a multimeter and an oscilloscope. the 296 module also requires a signal generator for calibration, but you may use existing 258/259 oscillator and a frequency measuring multimeter or a scope.
+A: You’ll need a soldering iron, solder (regular and a thin one for SMD), de-soldering pump, flux, side cutters, a set of screwdrivers, colored wire (black, white, red, green, orange, brown, yellow), heat shrink tubes, zip ties, tweezers, 10mm and 11mm wrench, 11/32” and 3/8” nut driver, a multi-meter and an oscilloscope.
+The 296 module also requires a signal generator for calibration, but you may use an existing 258/259 oscillator and a frequency measuring multi-meter or a scope.